Acid Reflux vs. GERD: Are They the Same Condition?

 Symptoms:

-• Heartburn, the primary symptom of acid reflux.
+• Heartburn is the primary symptom of acid reflux.

 • Regurgitation of food with a sour or bitter taste.